How to Stop a Running Toilet and Fix Common Flush Problems

 - Toilet flapper

-Our ace plumbing consultant has a simple four-step strategy to solve 95 percent of these problems.
+The good news is that most of these problems are easy to fix, without having to replace a toilet.
 You can complete the first three steps in five minutes.
 That’ll solve most problems.
 The fourth step is usually easy too, but not always.
 More on this later.
 These steps work for most toilets but not for pressure-assist models.
 Here’s what to do if your toilet won’t stop running.

 Project step-by-step (4)